 I am a regular gluten-free stuffing gal myself but I have a few family members who love making cornbread stuffing.
 You can use this gluten-free cornbread recipe to make gluten-free cornbread stuffing.
-My friend Sarah from Sarah Bakes Gluten-Free has a great Cornbread Stuffing recipe.
+Simply replace the bread cubes in this Gluten Free Stuffing Recipe with 10-12 cups of cubed cornbread.

 Gluten-Free Cornbread Ingredients: